pacificlion/pacificlion.github.io/_posts/2019-12-23-Visualize-Network-data.md

 high_degree_questioners = [node for node in g.nodes() if node in df.DST.unique() and value_counts_dst[node] >3]
 nx.draw_networkx_nodes(g, layout, nodelist=high_degree_questioners, node_size=100, node_color='#fc8d62', alpha=0.6)

-# we do not axes as there is no need for them
+# we do not need axes as there is no need for them
 plt.axis('off')

 plt.title("Math Overflow Answers vs Questions")